ezeksunday/Relational-Database-Design-for-TechNova-Solutions/README.md

-# This Project excersices utilises My SQL to Design and Manage Relational Data for Technova Solutions
+aq  QD# This Project excersices utilises My SQL to Design and Manage Relational Data for Technova Solutions
 ## Introduction
 Welcome to the TechNova Solutions Database Management Project Exercise!
 This project outlines the design, creation, and improvement of a relational database for TechNova Solutions, a technology consulting firm.
 The database is built to manage key entities: employees, departments, and projects.
 It ensures data integrity and makes data retrieval efficient.